 With attributes comes the problem that needs to be addressed before they get out of hand.
-The SSD drive for Mac does not recognize there and creates trouble for the user.
+The external SSD drive for Mac does not recognize there and creates trouble for the user.
 But no worries, as we are here for the rescue.
-The article will make sure that you fix this problem using 3 comprehensive methods and get over it.
+The article will make sure that you fix SSD not recognized on Mac using 3 comprehensive methods and get over it.

 First, before we lose our mind to this issue, it is important that we run a background check on the causes of this inconvenience.
 Understanding these problems will lead to better solutions and bring flattering results.
 So, without any further delay, let us get to the crux of this matter.

 To access the SSD drive for Mac, an additional SATA adapter is needed.
 During this scenario, if the user faces the problem of SSD not being recognized on Mac, then the adapter or disk case used is incompatible with the interface.
 A faulty drive can also cause this inconvenience.

 Most users have a habit of transferring or syncing their files from SSD to the system's internal hard drive.
 The external SSD which are new are not initialized with the file system of Mac.
 This leads to a lack of communication between the two making SSD unrecognizable on the computer.